MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 - Learn how to [set up Azure Database Migration Service](/azure/dms/quickstart-create-data-migration-service-portal).
 - Learn how to [create and use SAS](/azure/storage/common/storage-sas-overview).

-## Step 3: Prepare Azure for the Azure Migrate: Server Migration tool
+## Step 3: Prepare Azure for the Migration and modernization tool

-Here are the Azure components Contoso needs to migrate the VMs to Azure:
+To be able to migrate the VMs, Contoso must complete the following tasks:

-- A virtual network in which Azure VMs will be located when they're created during migration.
+- Create a virtual network for the Azure VMs that are created during migration.
-- The Azure Migrate: Server Migration tool provisioned.

-The Contoso admins set up these components:
+- Provision the Migration and modernization tool, part of Azure Migrate.

-1. Set up a network.
-Contoso already set up a network that can be used for Azure Migrate: Server Migration when it [deployed the Azure infrastructure](./contoso-migration-infrastructure.md).
+Contoso already set up a network (when it [deployed the Azure infrastructure](./contoso-migration-infrastructure.md)) that the Migration and modernization tool can use.

-    - The SmartHotel360 application is a production application, and the VMs will be migrated to the Azure production network (`VNET-PROD-EUS2`) in the primary region (`East US 2`).
+    - SmartHotel360 is a production application, and the VMs will be migrated to the Azure production network (`VNET-PROD-EUS2`) in the primary region (`East US 2`).
     - Both VMs will be placed in the `ContosoRG` resource group, which is used for production resources.
     - The application front-end VM (`WEBVM`) will migrate to the front-end subnet (`PROD-FE-EUS2`) of the production network.
     - The application database VM (`SQLVM`) will migrate to the database subnet (`PROD-DB-EUS2`) of the production network.

 ## Step 4: Prepare on-premises VMware for Azure Migrate: Server Migration

-Here are the Azure components Contoso needs to migrate the VMs to Azure:
+To migrate the VMs to Azure, Contoso must have the following Azure components:

 - A virtual network in which Azure VMs will be located when they're created during migration.
 - The Azure Migrate appliance, provisioned and configured.

-The Contoso admins set up these components by following these steps:
+The Contoso admins set up these components by completing the following steps:

-1. Set up a network.
-Contoso already set up a network that can be used for Azure Migrate: Server Migration when it [deployed the Azure infrastructure](./contoso-migration-infrastructure.md).
+1. Contoso already set up a network that can be used for Azure Migrate: Server Migration when it [deployed the Azure infrastructure](./contoso-migration-infrastructure.md).

     - The SmartHotel360 application is a production application, and the VMs will be migrated to the Azure production network (`VNET-PROD-EUS2`) in the primary region (`East US 2`).
     - Both VMs will be placed in the `ContosoRG` resource group, which is used for production resources.